AmebyDevGroup/DBPediaSearch/README.md

 ## Credits

-The project was made during the Applications of information technologies course held by the Institute of Automation and Information Technology, Poznan University of Technology
+The project was made during the Applications of information technologies course held by the Institute of Automation and Information Technology, Poznan University of Technology.